 Drawing is a direct realization of visual ideas.
 It can be an explanation of a subject, feeling, emotion, or it can even be something entirely abstract.

-It is a type of art that emphasizes the form and shape.
+It is a type of art that emphasizes form and shape.
 It is different from painting as it does not focus on mass and color.
 Throughout history, the meaning of drawing changed.
-Some used the term for the absent color art, made with lines, created with the use of various dry tools, such as pencils, graphite, and charcoal.
+Some used the term black and white art, made with lines, created using various dry tools, such as pencils, graphite, and charcoal.

-Like all things across history, dawing evolved as well, and artists started using various dry colored art materials to make their work more vibrant.
+Like all things across history, dawing evolved.
+Artists started using various dry-colored art materials to make their work more vibrant.

 Drawing – An Independent Artform

-Historically drawing was considered as a foundation of the art doctrine, and before the paper became easily accessible to artists, they’ve used wooden tablets as their drawing medium.
-After widespread use of paper, it started to grow in the field of visual arts.
+Historically drawing was considered as a foundation of the art doctrine.
+Before paper became easily accessible to artists, they’ve used wooden tablets as their drawing medium.
+After widespread use of paper, it started to grow in visual arts.

-So, artists used it as an outline of their feelings and thoughts, as well as a study of different shapes before they started working on their actual artworks.
+So, artists used it as an outline of their feelings and thoughts and a study of different shapes before working on their actual artworks.

-Moreover, artists didn’t use this art form only for as a blueprint of their ideas, but to show their artistic skills as well.
-The most famous artist that skillfully used drawing as an independent art form was Leonardo da Vinci.
-This renaissance master drew anything from animals, self-portraits to future machines.
+Moreover, artists didn’t use this art form only as a blueprint of their ideas but to show their artistic skills.
+Leonardo da Vinci was the most famous artist who skillfully used drawing as an independent art form.
+This renaissance master illustrated anything from animals self-portraits to future machines.